 As you walk through the hallways at the south end of the building, a history lesson awaits.
 Photos, dating back to 1940, of graduating classes line the walls.
 Generations of students have passed through the school, and children enjoy looking back at family members who once walked those corridors.
 Another interesting educational feature of the school is a map of the state of Virginia, painted on the wall near the media center.

-On August 25, 1999, a partnership ceremony was held celebrating the beginning of a key partnership between Creeds Elementary and Pungo-Blackwater Library in the same facility.
-This renovation which includes a "library-in-a-school" approach is a unique partnership not only in our region, but in the state as well.
-Principal Robin Davenport was instrumental in getting the project off the ground.
+Aug.
+25, 1999, a partnership ceremony was held celebrating the beginning of a key partnership between Creeds Elementary and Pungo-Blackwater Library in the same facility.
+This renovation which includes a 'library-in-a-school' approach is a unique partnership not only in our region, but in the state as well.
+Former Principal Robin Davenport was instrumental in getting the project off the ground.

 Creeds Elementary serves as a model for what schools can become.
 In 2008, they received the Governor’s School of Excellence Award making them one of 89 schools in the Commonwealth of Virginia to achieve this honor.
 This is quite an accomplishment considering the fact that there are over 1800 schools in the Commonwealth of Virginia.